dimagi/commcare-export/README.md

 3\.
 Make your edits.

 4\.
 Make sure the tests pass.
-The best way to test for all versions is to sign up for https://travis-ci.org and turn on automatic continuous testing for your fork.
+The best way to test for all versions of Python is to sign up for https://travis-ci.org and turn on automatic continuous testing for your fork.

 ```
 $ py.test